 6. Accept help

 Once, babies were raised by an entire village.
 Now, we expect a mother and a father to cover the role.
 This is not only unrealistic, it is unreasonable.
-Babies thrive amongst loving parents, but they also thrive amongst loving grandparents, uncles, aunties, cousins, friends, neighbours, health professionals, child care workers, and even shop assistants.
+Babies thrive among loving parents, but they also thrive among loving grandparents, uncles, aunties, cousins, friends, neighbours, health professionals, child care workers, and even shop assistants.

 Caring for a baby can be a lonely, isolating experience.
-Meeting other people with babies, finding time for yourself, and sharing the workload, helps you to be a better parent.
+Meeting other people with babies, finding time for yourself, and sharing the workload help you to be a better parent.
 Do not be afraid to accept help or ask for help.
 Like your baby, you need support too.

 7. See the big picture